jonathanhefner/railbarge/README.md

   ARG NODE_ENV="development"

   # Specify the subdirectory of your application that contains the package.json
-  # file, such as for a dedicated front-end client
+  # file, such as for a dedicated front-end client (default: ".")
   ARG PACKAGE_JSON_DIR="frontend"

   # Override the user name (default: "rails")